 How is my privacy protected?

-Any company accessing patient data must sign a legal contract before data can be transferred.
+Any private sector organisation accessing patient data should sign a legal contract before data can be transferred.
 This will usually state that data cannot be passed to any third parties, unless explicitly approved in the application.
 Some analytics companies work with a number of different clients and may want to use the same data with different organisations but they are only allowed to do this if it has been specifically agreed, and the purpose must be approved.
+The use of Secure Data Environments (SDEs) where data cannot leave the NHS’s platform are thought to reduce the risk of companies transferring data to other users.

 Find out more about what is being done to reduce the risks and protect data here.

-Companies are involved in many ways in the delivery of care and research across the NHS.
-Below are some examples and more can be found in our case studies.
+Private sector organisations are involved in many ways in the delivery of care and research across the NHS.
+Below are some examples - more can be found in our case studies.

 At the GP